Elopement & Wandering in Florida Nursing Homes, Assisted Living Facilities, Group Homes, &

 fails to maintain adequate staffing levels.

-While each situation is different, some common themes generally emerge.
-In some instances, residents with mental illness elope because they believe they need to go to work, visit a friend or family member, or feed an animal that might not exist.
+Every situation is different, but there are common patterns.
+In some instances, those with mental illness elope because they believe they need to go to work, visit a friend or family member, or feed an animal that might not exist.
 Other times, they hear noises they are either drawn to (a police siren) or wish to escape from (a door alarm).
-Residents might also elope because they are being abused and/or neglected at the facility and cannot voice their concerns.
+These individuals might also elope because they are being abused and/or neglected at the facility and cannot voice their concerns.

 -